Stages Connect

 May 29, 2022 · 6 min read

-About Autism May Is Physical Fitness Month!
+May Is Physical Fitness Month!

 Adapting Activities for Your Autistic Child: Silent Disco Anyone?
-Staying physically active has many health benefits, including improved mood, increased energy, memory, and cognition,...

 Kenna McEvoy

-May 8, 2022 · 6 min read
+May 8, 2022 · 7 min read

-ABA & Therapy What is the IBCCES?
+ABA & Therapy What Is the IBCCES?

-The International Board of Credentialing and Continuing Education Standards (IBCCES) leads the way in professional training and continuing education for autism Continuing education and...
+The International Board of Credentialing and Continuing Education Standards (IBCCES) leads the way in professional training and continuing education for autism Continuing education and professional training are two crucial components necessary for remaining up-to-date on the bes

 Kenna McEvoy

-May 4, 2022 · 6 min read
+May 4, 2022 · 7 min read

-Behavior & Sensory Top Ten Outdoor Learning Strategies for Students With Autism
+Top Ten Outdoor Learning Strategies for Students With Autism

 Outdoor learning can be a powerful and valuable aspect of the educational experience for all children–especially those with autism.
-Given adequate opportunities to explore, develop an...
+Given adequate opportunities to explore, develop an imagination, acquire fine motor skills, and engage in sensory play, children can achieve physic

 Kenna McEvoy